wzthu/Rbowtie2/README.md

 package with samtools on linux machines.
 This issue is currently under review.

 The package uses bowtie2-2.4.4.
 To update the bowtie version used in the package, delete the current bowtie package in src directory and replace it with the current bowtie version.
-In the bowtie2 Makefile, all the .PHONY declarations can optionally be deleted besides clean.
+In the bowtie2 Makefile, all the .PHONY declarations can optionally be deleted besides .PHONY clean.
 Change .PHONY clean to be this

 .PHONY: clean